fabbiocrux/fabbiocrux/content/en/post/System dynamics/2020-10-04-Systems-dinamics-intro.md

 In this point we make an assessments of what is usefulness.

 Recently, I started to get interest in the field of system dynamics, a research field developed by the MIT Profesor Jay Forrester.
 One of the points that highlights Prof. Forrester is that every model is wrong, but some are useful.

+So, what is a system?
+A system is a set of things—people, cells, molecules, or whatever—interconnected in such a way that they produce their own pattern of behavior over time.
+The system may be buffeted, constricted, triggered, or driven by outside forces.
+But the system’s response to these forces is characteristic of itself, and that response is seldom simple in the real world.